wmoore012/the_handwashing_revolution/README.md

 **📊 The data's response:** When handwashing started in mid-1847, **deaths plummeted 80%**.
 Undeniable evidence.

-**💔 The outcome:** Semmelweis was rejected, lost his job, died in an asylum at age 47.
-Thousands of mothers continued dying from preventable infections.
+**💔 The outcome:** Semmelweis was rejected, lost his job, and died in an asylum at age 47—**before his ideas were accepted**.
+Thousands of mothers continued dying from preventable infections for decades.

 **👁️ This dashboard makes that tragedy visible.**